 Melissa choose The Last Bathing Beauty by Amy Sue Nathan, which you’ll find on our 1950s Decade List to test out the feature.
 She could seamlessly switch between reading and listening.
 What a treat to be reading, switch to listening while folding laundry, and then have the Kindle app be right on the page she left off listening to when she was ready to read again.

 Of course, you could opt to only read or only listen to any of the books as well, but it was luxurious to have both and for them to be in sync with each other.

 Is Kindle Unlimited Really Unlimited?

-It’s also important to keep in mind that books included can change, so if you see something you really want, it’s good to snag it for your library why you can.
+It’s also important to keep in mind that the books included can change, so if you see something you really want, it’s good to snag it for your library why you can.

 Are There Good Books Included with Kindle Unlimited?